 13. Enjoy Every Minute of Being a Homemaker

 Do the things you love!
 Enjoy a quiet simple life at home.
-Maybe you are drawn to handmade skills like crochet or sewing?
+Maybe you are drawn to handmade skills like crocheting or sewing?
 Make the time to learn those skills and teach them to your children.
 It is satisfying to make something with your hands, and even more satisfying to teach someone else to do it!

 Practice thankfulness!
 You get to be at home!
 What a gift this is!
-Enjoy it, enjoy the messes and the challenges, enjoy the freedom and flexibility!
+Enjoy it, enjoy the messes and the challenges, and enjoy the freedom and flexibility!
 Enjoy making your house a home and enjoy welcoming others into it!